alshedivat/al-folio/_projects/1_project.md

  - Stock – Extruded pipe
  - Stock – Steel bar
  - COTS – Ball bearing slides, pins, fasteners.
 ---
 <h2> Assembly Plan </h2>
-Multiple subassemblies are utilized to aid the flow of the assembly Press Fit pins also utilize a sub-step before final assembly Welds are completed at the subassembly level
+- Multiple subassemblies are utilized to aid the flow of the assembly.
+- Press Fit pins also utilize a sub-step before final assembly Welds are completed at the subassembly level
 The preferred process is MIG welding with small wire size Welds are commonly ⅛” fillet welds